BarRaider/streamdeck-windowsmover/README.md

 # Windows Mover & Resizer for Elgato Stream Deck

 Allows you to control the position and size of application windows on your Windows PC.
-Change height, width and position.
+Maximize/Minimize windows or change height, width and position.
 Supports moving applications across multiple screens.

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)